 Putting the Green Back into Green Energy Construction

-With the increased appetite for the construction of green energy infrastructure also comes an increased scrutiny on overall site design from owner, contractors, regulators and the public for these polarizing projects.
+With the increased appetite for the construction of green energy infrastructure comes increased scrutiny on overall site design from owners, contractors, regulators and the public.

-This presentation highlights the variety of approaches Stantec has implemented in detailed design to mitigate potentially severe erosion and sediment control impacts of green energy construction sites.
-Considerations include clearcutting and topsoil stripping of entire site areas, managing external flows through the site, outlet restrictions, shallow bedrock etc., all while minimizing construction disruption.
+This presentation highlights the variety of approaches Stantec has implemented in detailed design to mitigate the potentially severe erosion and sediment control impacts of green energy construction sites.

-Each project presents its own unique challenges and it is essential to consider all factors affecting design specifically for your site while also developing and implementing a robust monitoring and maintenance program.
+Each project presents its own unique challenges, and it is essential to consider all factors affecting design for your site while also developing and implementing a robust monitoring and maintenance program.

-Stantec’s erosion and sediment control designs for both solar and wind energy projects have earned many accolades from the Ministry of Environment, Conservation and Parks and have facilitated approvals for over 30 projects across Ontario.
+Stantec’s erosion and sediment control designs for both solar and wind energy projects have earned many accolades from the Ministry of the Environment, Conservation and Parks, and have facilitated approvals for more than 30 projects across Ontario.

 ABOUT THE PRESENTER